kuzzleio/documentation-old/src/api-documentation/controller-document/update.md

 Only documents in the persistent data storage layer can be updated.

-The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document indexation (indexed documents are available for `search`).
+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (indexed documents are available for `search`).

-Conflicts may occur if the same document gets updated multiple times within a short time on a database cluster.
-When this happens, Kuzzle answers with an error that clients have to handle.
+Conflicts may occur if the same document gets updated multiple times within a short timespan in a database cluster.
+When this happens, Kuzzle Backend returns an error.
-You may set the `retryOnConflict` optional argument with a positive integer, asking Kuzzle to retry updating the document that number of times before rejecting the request with an error.
+You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle Backend to retry the document update a specified amount of times before rejecting the request with an error.